klakshman318/klakshman318/README.md

 🚀 &nbsp;FullStack Developer&nbsp;🚀

 - 🔭  &nbsp;I’m currently working on many things.

 - 💎  &nbsp;Fun fact:
     - "Talent means nothing without consistent effort and practice!!!"
-    - If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes to write/give solution.
     - "A moment of pain is worth a lifetime of glory!!!"

 ![Suyash github stats](https://github-readme-stats.vercel.app/api?username=klakshman318&hide=["issues"]&show_icons=true)